max-mapper/subcommand/readme.md

   defaults: // default options
   all: // function that gets called always, regardless of match or no match
   none: // function that gets called only when there is no matched subcommand
+  usage: // subcommand to use for printing usage
   commands: // the commands array from basic usage
 }
 ```